rgleason/dashboard_tactics_pi/README.md

 ### Windows build

-Under Windows, you must find the library file "_opencpn.lib_" (Visual Studio).
-It is located in the build directory of [OpenCPN](https://github.com/OpenCPN/OpenCPN) after having build it; or your search it from the various process of CI (continuous integration) of this plug-in.
+>Under Windows, please get first the library file "_opencpn.lib_" (Visual Studio).
+It is located in the build directory of [OpenCPN](https://github.com/OpenCPN/OpenCPN) after having built it; or your can search it from the various processes of CI (continuous integration) of this plug-in.
 Copy the library file matching the target OpenCPN version into the build directory before launching the following:

 * cd build
 * cmake  -T v140_xp ..